 Before You Try to Lighten the Dark Spots

-If you are now unquestionably determined to mitigate and control the presence of dark skin patches on your skin and gain/keep an even complexion or skin tone, any treatment option you employ to fade the skin MUST be an ongoing activity until the marks are gone and, alongside the treatment to fade the dark skin, sunscreen MUST be used religiously.
+If you are now unquestionably determined to mitigate and control the presence of dark skin patches on your skin and gain/keep an even complexion or skin tone, any treatment option you employ to fade the skin MUST be an ongoing activity until the marks are gone and, alongside the treatment to fade the dark skin, sunscreen must be used religiously.

-Sunscreen is NOT an optional extra in the fight against dark spots, melasma, liver spots, acne scars etc. Even people of colour need to wear sunscreen and applying it needs to become a lifetime regime.
+Sunscreen is not an optional extra in the fight against dark spots, melasma, liver spots, acne scars, etc. Even people of colour need to wear sunscreen and applying it needs to become a lifetime regime.

-Choose a high SPF broad spectrum sunscreen (SPF 30 or above) and apply it daily, reapplying as necessary throughout the day.
+Choose a high SPF broad-spectrum sunscreen (SPF 30 or above) and apply it daily, reapplying as necessary throughout the day.
 Please note that this advice applies to people with dark/black skin too.

 People who spent time, effort and money in applying treatments for lightening darkened skin are likely literally wasting their time if they do not apply sunscreen consistently.
 This is because if the conditions that caused the hyperpigmentation are still present it will simply recur.
 That is, if the skin is still being exposed to sunlight, that sunlight will activate the body to overproduce melanin and thus the dark skin is almost certain to return.

-NB: Consult your doctor to formally diagnose your skin condition and to advise whether or not it is possible to eliminate the root cause of the hyperpigmentation - although do not be surprised to learn that root causes such as hormones and hereditary cannot be eliminated.)
+Note: Consult your doctor to formally diagnose your skin condition and to advise whether or not it is possible to eliminate the root cause of the hyperpigmentation - although do not be surprised to learn that root causes such as hormones and hereditary cannot be eliminated.)
 In addition, as with any new health regime, it is advisable to confer with your health professional beforehand.